Kaimakli: History

+During the rule of Cyprus by the Lusignans the Venetians and the Genoans, Kaimakli was known by the name Misokelevsi.

+The builders of Kaimakli were known for the quality of their work, and the conquest of Cyprus by the Lusignans gave them the opportunity to develop a new technique in construction.
+They were taught by the latin architects how to build palaces and temples.
+The worked on the construction of the Agia Sophia Cathedral (today the Selimiye Mosque).
+They were taught stone carving and acquired special tools for chiseling elaborate carvings whose technique is reminiscent of the architectural decorative elements of North Eastern France of the late 12th Century.

+The Frankish walls of Nicosia

+The first walls of Nicosia were built by the Lusignans after their arrival in Cyprus in 1191.
+These had a somewhat irregular shape.
+In 1383 the walls were reinforced with stronger ones.
+They had five gates with drawbridges.
+The perimeter of the walls was 7.5 km, and was surrounded by a moat that, during raids, was filled by the Pediaios River that was running through the town.

+The earth used for the construction of the walls came from the area in Kaimakli called "Chandakas" (Χάνδακας).
+At the same location, the inhabitants of Kaimakli continued to use the earth, that was of particular good quality, to make the mud bricks (Πλιθαρια) fired in kilns that also produced ceramics for home use: bowls, pots etc.

 Kaimakli has two churches, Saint Barbara's and Archangel Michael's, which was also a cemetery.
 In St. Barbara there are some interesting old icons, e.g. one of Virgin Mary dated back to 1763.

 In the 19th and 20th Century the inhabitants of Kaimakli where famed for their building and labouring skills.
 In 1878 when the British arrived, they found that the Venetians had diverted the river Pediaios north of the city, but the old riverbed still ran through the centre, creating an open sewer and rubbish dump, which sometimes flooded into the surrounding streets.
 In 1881 the riverbed was covered, the municipality offered ownership of the area covered to labourers prepared to undertake the work.
 Much of it was done by builders from Kaimakli who thus built Hermes Street.
 Many of the shops built were then given to builders as a reward for their labour.